 Born with it was an industry that has impacted thousands of medical facilities across America, tens of thousands of physicians and medical providers, and the well-being of millions of patients.
 That industry is locum tenens.
 As we celebrate CompHealth’s 40th year in business and its ground-shaking impact on healthcare, join us as we look back on how it all started.

 Rural physician burnout

 In the mid-1970s, Health Systems Research Institute (HSRI) was created by the University of Utah’s College of Medicine and Intermountain Healthcare, with funding by the Robert Wood Johnson Foundation.
 HSRI wanted to stem the tide of rural physician burnout and subsequent abandonment of practices.
-Many hadn’t the means or resources to take time off for CME courses, vacation, or even sick days or simple downtime.
+Many didn’t have the means or resources to take time off for CME courses, vacation, or even sick days or simple downtime.

 HSRI offered a program called ROPE, Rural Outreach Physician Education, whose purpose was bringing rural doctors to the University of Utah for courses to help them run their practices efficiently.
-But at the same time HSRI had to address the rural physician’s ever present concern: “What am I to do about my patients?
+But, at the same time, HSRI had to address the rural physician’s ever present concern: “What am I to do about my patients?
 I can’t leave my practice unattended.”
 The program assembled a network of doctors to cover practices while the rural physicians went to ROPE programs.